Clients often ask us if PPC (pay-per-click) advertising helps with SEO (search engine optimization) results. It’s a great question to ask.

 As a business owner or head of marketing at a company, Digital Third Coast understands your ultimate goal.
 You want to maximize your bottom line.
 Consideration of various digital marketing strategies like PPC and SEO isn’t just smart, it separates your company from the pack.

 That question has a somewhat complicated answer.
 But in short, no, PPC does not help with SEO results…at least not directly.
 Here’s what Google says:

-Let’s unpack this a bit more, though, because as we dive deeper, you’ll learn that there are indirect benefits for SEO from PPC.
+Let’s unpack this a bit more.
+As we dive deeper, you’ll learn that there are indirect benefits for SEO from PPC.
 Before we jump into those details, first let’s refresh our knowledge on both SEO and PPC strategies.
-Then we’ll share some of DTC’s insights from more than ten years of delivering a measurable difference for our clients.
+Then we’ll share some of DTC’s insights from 10+ years of delivering measurable improvements to our clients.

 Pay-per-click advertising drives traffic to a website through paid advertisements.
-With Google Ads, marketers are targeting specific keywords and paying to ensure their message and brand are seen before the organic, Google-determined search results.
-With PPC advertising, you’ll only pay when your ad is clicked.
+Marketers use Google Ads to target specific keywords and pay to ensure their brand appears ahead of organic search results.
+With PPC advertising, you’ll only pay when your PPC ad is actually “clicked.”

 So, how can PPC indirectly affect or benefit SEO results?
 There’s no cut and dry answer, as many experts are unable to point to direct and concrete facts.
 According to Moz, some indirect effects and benefits can include:

 Google also uses traffic and site interaction as part of its ranking algorithms.
-So, if your paid ads are effective and are driving site traffic, your site’s organic ranking could see an indirect benefit.
+If your paid ads effectively drive traffic to your site, then your site’s organic ranking could see an indirect benefit.
 However, this is one small piece of 230+ factors in Google’s algorithms, so the impact would not be significant.

 Whether marketers can directly tie PPC efforts to improve organic rankings shouldn’t ultimately decide your digital marketing plan.
 Your company and your unique goals should define your marketing strategy.